 Mike Mogul is President and Managing Director of HealthpointCapital.
 Prior to Healthpoint, Mike was last President, Chief Executive Officer and Director of DJO Global, a $1 billion firm in the Orthopedic sector owned by Blackstone, and market leading in non-operative segments including Bracing and Physical Therapy equipment.
 DJO was also the fastest growing firm in Total Joint implants and Consumer Sports Medicine under his leadership.
 Prior to joining DJO, Mike served as Group President, Orthopaedics for Stryker Corp. managing Stryker’s global orthopaedic businesses, which represented approximately $3 billion in revenue.
 Additionally, in his 22 years in the musculoskeletal space at Stryker, Mike served as Managing Director of all of Stryker’s divisional segments in Germany, Austria and Switzerland.
-Mike is Chairman of the Board of Crossroads Extremity Systems and a Board Member of ProSomnus Sleep Technologies.
+Mike is Chairman of the Board of Crossroads Extremity Systems, Chairman of the Board of IlluminOss, and a Board Member of ProSomnus Sleep Technologies.
 Mike received a Bachelor of Science degree from the University of Colorado and has attended the Advanced Management Program at the Harvard Business School.

 Laing Rikkers, Managing Director